udexon/GEISHA/G0_Jitsi_Meet.md

 ```
 : G0 h0 h1 h2 h3 … … ;
 ```
+The notation above is called "colon definition" in Forth or similar programming language.
+The meaning of the parameters are:

+- `:` start of colon definition
+- `G0` word or function name to define
+- `h0 h1 h2 h3 … …` list of words (functions) to execute
+- `;` end of colon definition

+It is a rather "primitive" yet useful notation to define new function that predated the C programming langauge, which perhaps influenced all other subsequent modern programming languages.

 G0 is simply any program written by human programmers which does not change by itself.